Tsotsi: Critical response

 The film received positive reviews from critics and has a score of 82% on Rotten Tomatoes based on 131 reviews with an average score of 7.41 out of 10.
 The critical consensus states: "Chweneyagae's powerful performance carries this simple yet searing tale of a shantytown teenager's redemption."
 The film also has a score of 70 out of 100 on Metacritic based on 35 critics.

 Roger Ebert gave the film a four out of four rating and stated:How strange, a movie where a bad man becomes better, instead of the other way around.
 Tsotsi, a film of deep emotional power, considers a young killer whose cold eyes show no emotion, who kills unthinkingly, and who is transformed by the helplessness of a baby.
 He didn't mean to kidnap the baby, but now that he has it, it looks at him with trust and need, and he is powerless before eyes more demanding than his own. [...]
 How the story develops is for you to discover.
-I was surprised to find that it leads toward hope instead of despair; why does fiction so often assume defeat is our destiny?Tsotsi won the 2006 Academy Award for Best International Feature Film and was nominated for the Golden Globe for Best Foreign Language Film in 2006.
+I was surprised to find that it leads toward hope instead of despair; why does fiction so often assume defeat is our destiny?Tsotsi won the 2006 Academy Award for Best Foreign Language Film and was nominated for the Golden Globe for Best Foreign Language Film in 2006.

 Gavin Hood was also nominated for the 2005 Non-European Film – Prix Screen International at the European Film Awards for his work on the film.